mike976/OnTheBigScreenApp/README.md

 - Protocol based design
 - Implementation follows the MVVM design pattern
-- Async Await Task pattern implemented to retrieve via the TmDB Web API
+- Async Await Task pattern implemented to retrieve data via the TmDB Web API
 - RxSwift was used to observe the user's selection